tukasa0001/TownOfHost/README-EN.md

 Team : Impostors<br>
 Decision : ShapeShifter<br>

-ShapeMaster has no Shapeshift cooldown.<br>
+The ShapeMasters have no Shapeshift cooldown.<br>
 On the other hand, their default Shapeshift duration is shorter (default: 10s).<br>

 #### Game Options